 First Things First, Proper Toilet Operation

 I will never forget the first time I had a friend come over to our fifth-wheel.
 Her daughter went to the bathroom and came out crying.
 “Mommy, they don’t flush their toilet here!”
 It was so hard not to laugh.

 What seems obvious or easy in conversation may turn out tricky once they’re in the bathroom.
 Also, actually showing them the bathroom will help you remember anything you might forget if you just mention it off-hand.
-For more RV bathroom products, be sure to check out this page over here.
+Explore Camping World’s endless selection of RV bathroom products.

 Show Them Any Tricky Doors

 I’ve also made the mistake of not sharing how to open the front door.
 I had one friend so frazzled I’m pretty sure she thought she was going to live in the RV forever.

 Save your guests the embarrassment.
 Go through that when they first arrive.
 RV doors don’t always work like house doors.
 It seems silly, but it’s worth it to go over door operation so you don’t let your guests struggle with the latch or damage something.

 Of course, if your guest is there for an extended stay, you’ll want to share how to open the fridge and in return, how to ensure it’s closed.

 My mom stayed in our rig and was the worst about this.
 She was constantly asking how to open the refrigerator.
 In hindsight, I think if I would have shown her from the beginning, she would have understood better than having to figure it out on her own.

 Using your RV as a guesthouse at your own home is great, but you probably don’t have a full 30 or 50 amp hookup for your RV in your driveway.